 Summer Vespa Touring

-Deb and I have spent the past seven summers touring Europe on our 300cc Vespa. (scroll down for photo).
+Deb and I have spent the past eight summers touring Europe from the family villa near Lucca on our 300cc Vespa. (scroll down for photo).

 Here are the travel blogs we’ve done over the years: